 Research shows that 99 percent of fluoride lives in bones.
 A 2023 study in JAAOS Global Research & Reviews found that children living in areas with higher fluoride levels in drinking water experienced more bone fractures, especially in the arm and elbow.

-Bone char filters work through adsorption, where fluoride molecules adhere to the surface of the char as water passes through.
+Bone char filters work through adsorption, in which fluoride molecules adhere to the surface of the char as water passes through.
 However, its filtration lifespan can be unpredictable, varying with fluoride levels, and requires regular monitoring and replacement.

 Ion Exchange Systems